Did you know that there are 23 US Presidents that boast Irish heritage?

 Through his maternal line the 46th President of the United States can trace his Irish ancestry back to counties Louth and Mayo.
 Pioneering research carried out by our partners at the Irish Family History Centre in 2016 revealed he is descended from the Blewitt and Finnegan families respectively.
 His great-great grandfather Patrick Blewitt left Mayo in 1850 to become a sailor in the USA and settled in Scranton, Pennsylvania while his great-grandfather, James Finnegan, born 1840, arrived in Ovid Township, Seneca, New York in the late 1840’s.

 The most recent of the US Presidents with Irish Heritage, Barack Obama’s heavily armoured limousine ‘The Beast’ weighted so much it actually got stuck leaving the US Embassy in Dublin during his state visit in 2011.

 The Bush family can trace their Irish ancestry all the way back to the Norman magnate Richard de Clare, better remembered historically as ‘Strongbow’.

-Visit EPIC to discover more about the 22 US Presidents with Irish Heritage and how they ended up taking on one of the most powerful jobs in the world.
+At EPIC you can discover more about the 23 US Presidents with Irish Heritage and how they ended up taking on one of the most powerful jobs in the world.
 Our Leading Change gallery also features many world leaders, politicians, humanitarians and social advocates in many countries around the world.